 No matter how together your life is, you’re always going to have errands and chores as a dad.
 If you have a day off, or you work from home, you’re likely to spend a fair amount of your days carrying out chores and errands, and this is important.
 But, you can get clever with it, and work your chores into the day and get the kids to help out.
 Got to go grocery shopping?
 Bring them along!
 Need to fix up the shed in the backyard?
 Get them to help you!
 Kids love being involved and feeling like they’re helping out with projects, so this is an excellent way of making sure you combine both, for maximum effect.

 Get Out of the House

 The worst thing for a lot of kids is to be cooped up in the house all day, going stir crazy and driving you mad.
 So, why not use the opportunity to take them out and get out of the house for a while.
 Your daily exercise routine can morph into a day out with the kids.
 Make a full day of it, and maybe take a little mini trip to the beach or the park.
-You could consider getting bikes or checking out hoverboard or skateboard designs that would be great for you and the kids.
+You could consider getting bikes or checking out hoverboard or longboard designs at Legit Board Shop that would be great for you and the kids.
 A day out gives everyone the chance to let their hair down and spend some quality time together.

 These are just a few of the great ideas you can use to help fit the kids into your schedule.
 It is important that they get to spend quality time with you, and even if you are busy, these hacks will help you make time for them, and fit them around your schedule.